xieby1/xieby1.github.io/src/Distro/Nix/vim.md

 ## highlight color code

+TLDR: vim-hexokinase isn't perfect but works.
+It need works in `termguicolors` mode, but this mode color is different from `notermguicolors`, the color scheme I am familiar with.
+And it is very tricky to setting colors in these two mode the same, which is insane.

 It would be convenient, if color code can be visualised in editor, especially in web programming.
 I found two candidates plugins to achieve this goal, [vim-css-color](https://github.com/ap/vim-css-color),